 As part of the City's commitment to provide safe drinking water, several improvements are proposed for the ASR Facility.
-Our project understanding is based on our communications with, and drawings provided by, Murraysmith.
+Our project understanding is based on our communications with, and the 50% Design Submittal drawings provided by, Murraysmith.
 The proposed improvements to the ASR Facility include the following:

 - A new water treatment facility (WTF) located on the east side of the park, approximately 50 feet north of the existing ASR Well No. 4 pumphouse.
-The new 50-foot by 54-foot WTF will have a finished floor elevation of 379 feet.
+The new 46-foot by 47-foot WTF will have a finished floor elevation of 379 feet.
 To facilitate the construction of the new WTF, cuts up to about 3 feet deep will likely be required.
 We anticipate the new WTF structure will be lightly loaded and founded on either a conventional perimeter footing with slab-on-grade foundation system or on a mat foundation. - The new WTF will be situated in the middle of an approximately 180-foot by 110-foot area that will be regraded/flattened and paved with asphalt.
-In addition, the existing, 15-foot wide, Cityowned easement and gravel access road from Sunnyside Road SE will be widened to 30 feet and paved with asphalt; providing access to the new WTF. - Three new ASR wells (Nos.
-8 through 10), each enclosed in an approximately 900 square-foot pumphouse.
+In addition, the existing, 15-foot wide, approximately 450-foot long, City-owned easement and gravel access road from Sunnyside Road SE will be re-graded and widened to 35 feet and paved with asphalt; providing access to the new WTF. - Up to three new ASR wells, each enclosed in an approximately 900 square-foot pumphouse.
 We anticipate the pumphouses will be lightly loaded and founded on mat foundations. - We understand that a stormwater infiltration facility will be constructed within the northwest corner of the above-referenced paved area, to offset the increased stormwater volume of the impermeable area resulting from the WTF property development.
-The stormwater infiltration facility design will be completed by others.
+The stormwater infiltration facility design will be completed by Murraysmith.